A Darkling Plain: Part Four

-On board the Jenny Haniver, Shrike finds Pennyroyal hiding, and the three tie him up.
-Stalker-birds attack the airship, severely damaging it.
-Shrike manages to save the three from being killed, but falls out of the ship and into the mountains.
-The airship downs near Fang's old home, where Hester and Tom leave Pennyroyal.
-Fishcake, having heard the airship, confronts them and tries to kill Hester, but is stopped by the Stalker Fang.
-Fishcake demands she kills them, but the Stalker Fang hits him and Fishcake runs away.
-Tom's heart begins to strain and he collapses.
-The Stalker Fang, deciding not to kill them as they will all die soon enough, takes Tom into the house as Hester follows.
+Meanwhile, aboard the Jenny Haniver, Shrike finds Pennyroyal hiding and ties him up with the others.
+Stalker-birds attack, badly damaging the ship.
+Shrike saves them but falls into the mountains.
+The airship crashes near Fang’s old home, where Hester and Tom abandon Pennyroyal.
+Fishcake, hearing the crash, confronts them and tries to kill Hester, but the Stalker Fang intervenes.
+When Fishcake demands she kill them, she strikes him instead, sending him fleeing.
+Tom collapses from heart strain, and Fang, deciding they’ll die soon enough, takes him inside as Hester follows.

-The Stalker Fang explains to Tom and Hester that she destroyed various traction cities and Green Storm bases to make the two sides fight each other, giving her time to send a command to ODIN.
-This command targets various volcanoes around the Earth, which will erupt and kill humanity in the resulting volcanic winter, but will "make the world green again".
-Fishcake finds Pennyroyal, and they plan to escape in Popjoy's sky-yacht, but need the keys around the Stalker Fang's neck.
-Pennyroyal finds an anti-Stalker weapon that Hester dropped and makes his way toward the house.
-Tom attempts to convince the Anna-side of the Stalker to destroy ODIN, and the Stalker flashes between the converging personalities.
-Pennyroyal suddenly enters and kills the Stalker Fang, which falls onto the ODIN transmitter and destroys it.
-Tom's heart strains and he collapses again, whilst Pennyroyal takes the key to the sky-yacht and attempt to bring it to them to save Tom.
-As Hester takes Tom outside, they see a twinkling star in the sky, and Hester realises that the Stalker Fang had ordered ODIN to destroy itself.
-Pennyroyal attempts to fly the sky-yacht to Tom and Hester, but is threatened by Fishcake to leave them behind as revenge for leaving him on Brighton.
-Hester watches the sky-yacht fly away, and she comforts Tom as he dies.
-Hester commits suicide shortly afterwards.
+Stalker Fang tells Tom and Hester she destroyed traction cities and Green Storm bases to pit them against each other, buying time to send ODIN a command.
+This command targets volcanoes worldwide, triggering eruptions that would wipe out humanity in a volcanic winter, but “make the world green again.”
+Fishcake meets Pennyroyal, and they plot to escape in Popjoy’s sky-yacht, needing the keys around Fang’s neck.
+Pennyroyal finds an anti-Stalker weapon Hester dropped and heads to the house.
+Tom tries to convince the Anna side of Fang to destroy ODIN, as she flickers between personalities.
+Suddenly, Pennyroyal kills Fang, and her body destroys the ODIN transmitter.
+Tom collapses from another strain, while Pennyroyal grabs the yacht key to try and save him.
+As Hester carries Tom outside, they spot a star, and she realises Fang had ordered ODIN to self-destruct.
+Pennyroyal attempts to reach them in the yacht, but Fishcake forces him to leave them behind out of revenge.
+Hester watches the yacht disappear, comforts Tom as he dies, then takes her own life soon after.